supertren/Isometric-Theory-Phaser/README.md

 **Available on Tuts+ 31 March, 2017**

-View the demo at [this jsfiddle](https://jsfiddle.net/juwalbose/w1tnu9qc/)
+View the demo at [this supertren jsfiddle](https://jsfiddle.net/supertren/Lhpwmk46/7/)